Buenos Aires–Rosario–Córdoba high-speed railway: The Mar del Plata connection

+Other projects of high speed railway have included the 400 km route from Constitución station, in the central southeast part of the Buenos Aires city, to the seaside beach resort city and major fishing port of Mar del Plata.
+One of these projects was introduced to then governor of Buenos Aires Eduardo Duhalde in 1999 and presented by a consortium formed by companies Adtranz, Siemens, and Ferrostaal.
+With an estimated cost of US$600 million, trains (at an average speed of 160 km/h) would reach Mar del Plata within 3 hours.
+Other coast cities such as Pinamar, Miramar, and Necochea, would also be served by TAVe.
+Plans also included the total renovation of rolling stock.

+In 2009, a new bidding process was launched for the Constitución–Mar del Plata line.
 According to the plan, the new route would enable an average speed of 250 km/h and a maximum of 320 km/h.
 It would only have stops in Dolores and Chascomús and complete the journey to Mar del Plata in less than two hours.

 Today, the service is disrupted by serious deficiencies and delays and takes over seven hours, more than the service provided in the '50s by El Marplatense with speeds of up to 90+ mph (150 km/h) making the run in 3 hrs 45 min in then cutting edge Budd Co.-built formations.
+The Marplatense (operated during mostly by Ferrocarriles Argentinos and then by Ferrobaires) service was ceased in 2015.

 Criticism

 The project was heavily criticised by Poder Ciudadano, the Argentine dependency of the worldwide anti-corruption NGO Transparency International, for being disproportionately expensive relative to the number of people benefitting from it.
 Poder Ciudadano also expressed its disapproval at the Argentine government's diversion of funds away from the already under-funded Buenos Aires metropolitan rail-service, which is used every day by millions of citizens.